DAPHNE Scheduling

 -

-Task granularity: The DAPHNE user can exploit the --grain-size parameter to set the minimum size of the tasks generated by the DAPHNE system.
-This parameter should be non-zero positive value.
+parameter to set the minimum size of the tasks generated by DAPHNE.
+This parameter should be a non-zero positive value.
 Illegal integer values will be ignored by the system and the default value will be used.
-The default value of --grain-size is 1, i.e., the data associated with a task represents 1 row of the input matrix.
-As an example, the following command uses SS as a partition scheme with minimum task size of 100
+The default value of--grain-size

 Work Assignment Options